What Is the Birth Control Patch?

 How Do You Get the Patch?

 You'll need a doctor's prescription for the patch.
-In the U.S., it's sold under the name Xulane and used to be sold under the brand name Ortho Evra.
+In the U.S..
+There are two avaialble, one is sold under the name Xulane and used to be sold under the brand name Ortho Evra.
+The other is newer and called Twirla.
 Under federal law, all health plans must cover most contraceptives without copays or deductibles.

 Check the details of your plan to see if it includes the patch.
 It shouldn’t be more than about $85 a month if you pay out of pocket.
 Depending on your income, you also may get the patch for free from your local public health clinic or a Planned Parenthood health center.